chriswinsatlife/responsive_reveal_js/video_slides_test.md

   - Bullet 2

 Note:
-Sometimes speaker notes can be quite long.
+Sometimes speaker notes can be long.
 More than two sentences, even.
 In this case, they are three.

 ---